MapColonies/dump-server/README.md

 ----------------------------------------

-A RESTful API for querying and creating osm planet dumps
+A RESTful API for querying and saving planet dump's metadata

 ## Run Migrations